Xilinx/mlir-aie/docs/Tracing.md

 ## 4. Open json file in a visualization tool like Perfetto
 Open the https://ui.perfetto.dev in your browser and then open up the trace that was generated in the previous steps.
 You can zoom in the waveform visualizer with a,s,w,d keys.

+## <u>Debug Hints</u>
+* If you are getting 0's in your trace outputs.
+Check these things:
+    * Buffer offset for the DMA is the right size (based on output buffer size)
+    * The correct tile is being routed to the the correct shim DMA.
+It's easy in a multi core design to route the wrong tile, espeicall if the tile symbols/ names are very similar or confusing.
+    * Check matching packet IDs for packet-routed flows.
+The packet flow ID must match the configured ID value in Trace Control 1 register or else the packets don't get routed.